JingleCate/SpeechEmotionRecog/README.md

 ![contrast group](assets/contrast.png)

-Notice that there are redundance parameters in .pth file of `step-xxx` directory, including scheduler params、optimizer params and so on.
+Notice that there are redundant parameters in .pth file of `step-xxx` directory, including scheduler params、optimizer params and so on.

 ## 🏆Evaluation